Showing posts with label Mt.03. Show all posts

 Mark 1.9 KWL

-It happened in those days Jesus came from Nazareth of the Galilee,
+It happens in these days Jesus comes from Nazareth of the Galilee,

-and was baptized by John in the Jordan.
+and is baptized by John in the Jordan.

 Matthew 3.13-15 KWL